Mac Software that I use regularly.

 Information Management

-Mail, Contacts (formerly Address Book), Calendar, Reminders -- Does what I want and elegantly.
-I hate Outlook at work.
-Now that I use an iPod Touch as my PIM, it syncs the addresses, notes, and calendar with ease.
-I used to use a Palm, but syncing was erratic with a Mac and Palm is basically fading away.
+Mail, Contacts, Calendar, Reminders, Notes -- Does what I want and elegantly.
+Now that I use an iPhone as my PIM, it syncs the addresses, notes, and calendar with ease.
+I used to use a Palm, but syncing was erratic with a Mac and I switched to a iPod Touch until I ended up with an iPhone.
 I used to use Thunderbird for mail, but OS X Mail is much nicer.
-Part of OS X.
+Part of OS X distribution.

 Spotlight -- searches and finds everything.
 Also provides a quick dictionary and calculator.
-The feature I miss most when I'm on the windows machine at work.
-Part of OS X.
+The feature I miss most when I'm on a Windows machine or Linux.
+Part of OS X, so I can rely on it being on every system, but most of the time I use Alfred.

 Hazel -- I'm going "paperless" and bought a Fujitsu ScanSnap scanner.
 Hazel looks into the scanned documents (and statements downloaded from websites where I've gone paperless), renames, dates, and files them into the appropriate archival folder.
 I also scan receipts both with the ScanSnap and with my iPod Touch's camera (and transfer using DropBox) and Hazel files them away, too, and deletes them after 3 months.
 It also does housekeeping, cleaning out old Mail Downloads, color tagging the download folder on file age (so I can manually clean out old downloads), and emptying the trash when it starts to smell.

-Chronosync -- I use this utility to synchronize data files between my MacBook and my iMac.
-It has been working flawlessly.
+Chronosync -- I use this utility to synchronize data files between my MacBook Pro and my iMac.
+It has been working flawlessly for many years.
 Cost feels a little high, but worth it to me.
+I plan to start using it as a front end backing up all my Macs to the server and from there to CrashPlan.

 TimeMachine -- Not so much of a backup tool as it is a version management system.
 Go back in time to recover an earlier version of a document or some files that you thought you wouldn't need.
 Not a replacement for true backups.